7 ways to make money from your language skills

-You don't need a second language to start your own travel-planning business, but it can definitely help.
+You don't need a second language to start a travel-planning business, but it can definitely help.
 Not only could you reach more punters, but language skills can help you deal with overseas paperwork, visas and getting ahead without the faff.

-If you're interested in becoming a translator, paid work can be tricky to pin down (especially when you're up against experienced pros) but you've still got options:
+If you're interested in becoming a translator, paid work can be tricky to pin down (especially when you're up against the pros), but you've still got options:

-There's a growing legion of DIY authors and publishers out there, and that means a growing demand for translated editions.
+There's a growing legion of DIY authors and publishers out there, which means a growing demand for translated editions.
 Even better, it means someone else has already done most of the hard work...